YWCA GP in Action - March 2026

 Racial Justice Summit

-YWCA Greater Pittsburgh was pleased to be a co-sponsor of the sold-out 28th Annual Pittsburgh Racial Justice Summit on Saturday, February 21, which featured variety of speakers and workshops, a Justice Jam open mic, an intergenerational panel discussion, and tabling.
-We loved building community and learning about ways to act on behalf of racial justice!
+YWCA GP was pleased to co-sponsor the sold-out 28th Annual Pittsburgh Racial Justice Summit on Saturday, February 21.
+The event featured a variety of speakers and workshops, Justice Jam open mic, intergenerational panel discussion, and tabling about programs and upcoming events.
+We loved building community and learning about ways to advance racial justice!

 Next